codefellows-seattle-javascript-401d10/lab-27-slugram/LAB-31.md

  * an object with the data for the pic that was just created

 ### DELETE  `/api/gallery/<galleryID>/pic/<picID>`
-* use this route to delete a gallery
+* use this route to delete a pic
 * headers required
  * `Authorization` :  `Bearer <token>`
 * 204 response